 These screening agents all block both UVA and UVB rays, but not all of them are safe:

 The last 3 screening agents are considered safe to use by the FDA, so you might want to learn to read the ingredients in your sunscreen, just like you read ingredients in the food products you buy.
 You want to make sure your sunscreen both protects you and does not harm you.
 These are the 3 ingredients that block UVA and UVB rays, but are considered safe by the FDA:

 Titanium dioxide (Not as a powder or spray)

 It is still best to stay out of the sun rather than douse yourself with chemicals every day.
 I would also suggest changing your sunscreen so that you use different screening agents and not the same chemicals everyday.

-You can find much information on the internet about sunscreen protection and many articles show that you cannot trust the SPF that is listed on the sunscreen – especially those sold in the US.
+You can find much information on the internet about sunscreen protection and many articles have shown that you cannot always trust the SPF that is listed on the sunscreen – especially those sold in the US!

 Treating Sun Burns

 If, despite protection, you do get sunburned, treat it like any other burn by cooling the area and disinfecting it.

 When you burn yourself, it is your cells that are burning in the affected area.
 Just like we sadly see how forest fires spread from tree to tree, the burning cells spread to adjacent cells.
 First aid treatment is to stop the spread of the burn.